 Firewall and third-party software might block the connection between your computer and Apple’s update server.
-So if your iTunes shows iTunes error 3004 when updating or restoring, disable firewall and third-party security software on your computer, try again.
+So if your iTunes shows iTunes error 3004 when updating or restoring, disable firewall, and third-party security software on your computer, try again.

 For Windows users, please follow this Microsoft Support Site guide to check hosts file.

 Hope you could solve the iTunes error 3004 problem after reading this post.
 If not, please contact Apple Support for further help.
-If you have any ideas about iTunes error fixes, please share with us in the comment section.
+If you have any ideas about iTunes error fixes, please share it with us in the comment section.